nguyen0111/youtube-clone/README.md

 - Smooth hover transitions for icons and sidebar links.
 - Custom **tooltips** that appear on hover for action buttons.
 - Notification badge for the bell icon.
-- Subtle color palette matching YouTube’s clean UI.
+- Subtle color palette matching YouTube's clean UI.
 - Organized structure: header, sidebar, and content area are modular and easy to manage.

 ### 📱 Responsive Design